nesterione/nesterione.github.io/cv.md

 ***Retrospective analysis:** We did quite well to translate complex business requirements to an elegant design, implemented simple UX at the same time we did nice technical solutions to support many business requirements with a simple scalable design.
 We had a lack of business experience and our communication with customers and go-to-market strategy wasn't so good.
 Finally, the project was closed because of growth challenges.*

 ***Technical Description:*** Backend implemented with spring boot.
 Admin panel developed with AngularJS.
 Docker was used for project deployment.
-Nginx used as a proxy.
+Nginx is used as a proxy.
 We also actively used an analytics system to collect user behavior and recognize patterns to detect UX problems and evaluate the usefulness of features.

 The project includes various components: